lanecki-fo-pub/thesis-master/src/method.md

 \begin{figure}[h]
 \centering
 \includegraphics[width=0.64\textwidth]{fig/morse-sample-1296.pdf}
-\caption{The Morse decomposition of a combinatorial multivector field obtaining by sampling the right-hand side of (\ref{eq-classical}) in 1296 points.
+\caption{The Morse decomposition of a combinatorial multivector field obtained by sampling the right-hand side of (\ref{eq-classical}) in 1296 points.
 The Morse set representing the repelling point is encapsulated by the set in khaki, and the Morse set representing the unstable orbit in brown.
 Own work.}
 \label{fig-sample-ds-morse}
 \end{figure}

 Now, an avid reader will notice that parts of the method were only described for two-dimensional spaces.
 However, one can define the notions of transversality as well as inboundness for higher-dimensional simplices.
 Transversality is of course only defined for faces of codimension one.
 The intuitive definitions remain the same, however, the technical details get even more technical and the proof that what we obtain is indeed a multivector field becomes more involved.
-Nevertheless, our analysis in the following chapter will only use this two-dimensional case.
+Nevertheless, our analysis in chapter six will only use this two-dimensional case.